 Robert Augustus Masters was born in Victoria, British Columbia in 1947.
-From an early age he was an avid artist and dreamer, but in high school switched to the sciences, with which he stayed until he found himself at the age of 21 in a PhD program in biochemistry.
-Little more than a year later, only a few hours after a dream of ecstatic dying, he left his doctoral studies, and began an odyssey of intense travel, initially outer, then inner.
+From an early age he was an avid artist, but in high school switched to the sciences, with which he stayed until he found himself at the age of 21 in a PhD program in biochemistry.
+Little more than a year later, only a few hours after a dream of dying, he left his doctoral studies, and began an odyssey of intense travel, initially outer, then inner.

 In 1981 he won his first literary prize — an all-expenses paid trip for two to Hawaii — for his story of a particularly perilous Indonesian adventure he’d had 8 years earlier.
 This spurred him to immerse himself more fully in his writing.
 He also deepened his psychospiritual work, which spread worldwide in the late 1980s.

 In early 1994 his life abruptly and dramatically changed, following an extremely harrowing near-death experience, which is described in his book Darkness Shining Wild.
 Since 1986 he had been leading an experimental psychospiritual community (also described in Darkness Shining Wild), which had gradually gone strongly awry.
 He had become more and more of a guru, abusing his power, not seeing that what he was leading had become a cult.
 His near-death experience brought this to a halt, breaking him down so deeply that he could not resurrect his former way of being.
 A half year later, still shaken to the core and overcome with remorse, he disbanded the community (for more on this, see the page A Needed Shattering), soon thereafter beginning a very different journey, that of fully facing and working through what had driven him so far off track.